Designers in Residence 2018: Dwelling

 Located on the museum’s top floor, see the designers at work and find out what they are working on.
-Following their seven-month residency, explore the finished projects in a collective showcase of their work on display between 28 November 2018 and 23 March 2019.
+Following their seven-month residency, explore the finished projects in a collective showcase of their work on display from 7 December to Saturday 8 December.

 Sign up to the Design Museum newsletter to be first to hear updates about the Designers in Residence.

 This year the Design Museum has invited designers and architects to respond to the theme ‘dwelling’

 More than ever before, our preconceptions of the home are being challenged.
 In the UK, the rising cost of housing has priced younger generations out of property markets and new technologies are expanding ideas of domesticity.

 It’s clear that our understanding of dwelling, and the home, is shifting.
 It’s no longer about where we live, but about how we live.
 How can design respond to these challenges and how are our changing perceptions of the home influenced by design?

 Explore how our concept of home is changing through four exciting and innovative design projects developed by this year’s talented cohort of designers.
 Transformed from a working studio into a designated exhibition space the showcase breathes new life into the museum and demonstrates the way design can respond to society in real time.